altayaydemir/altay-dot-wtf/data/books/utopia-for-realists.md

 ### Medieval Utopia

-If you've asked mediaval civilizations to describe an utopia, it'll be something like "Land of Plenty" (Cocknaigne).
+If you've asked medieval civilizations to describe an utopia, it'll be something like "Land of Plenty" (Cocknaigne).
 But we are already in some sort of a land of plenty.

 - 7/24 fast food
 - Climate control